 Industrial farms collect millions of gallons of toxic animal waste in massive open-air pits, often larger than several football fields.

 To lower the levels in these cesspits, facilities pump out the waste and spray it onto fields in a fine mist that drifts into nearby homes and schools.

 Factory farms harm surrounding communities.
 Farm facilities are often built around low-income neighborhoods whose residents have little financial or political power to fight back.

 The stench of sewage and the noxious gases from the farms can make breathing difficult.
 Neighbors worry about their health and the health of their kids and grandkids.

-drone investigations released by MFA
+drone investigations released by Mercy For Animals

-factory farms investigated by MFA drones
+factory farms investigated by our drones